-To that end, I am glad to see a more comprehensive motion regarding safe public spaces for all come forward.
+To that end, I am glad to finally see a discussion regarding safe public spaces for all come forward.
 I am certain that City of Guelph staff alongside their counterparts at the County of Wellington, and in coordination with those with lived experiences and with other relevant agencies and stakeholders, can determine how best to meet the needs of community members in both the immediate, short and long term.

 We continue to acknowledge the immensely difficult experiences of businesses, their employees, as well as individuals and families that spend time downtown.
-In fact, earlier this month we received a letter from one of our members who described a terrible occurrence experienced by one of his staff while leaving work.
-This letter will be disseminated to the Chamber and DGBA network in the week to come.
+Just a few months ago we received a letter from one of our members who described a terrible occurrence experienced by one of his staff while leaving work.
+This letter has been disseminated to the Chamber and DGBA network.
 I have attached a copy of the letter for your reference.